 Isokinetic Strength Tests

-Isokinetic exercise is performed with a specialized apparatus which provides variable resistance so that no matter how much effort is exerted the movement is conducted at a constant speed.
+Isokinetic Strength Tests involve isokinetic exercise, meaning at a constant speed.
+Movements are performed with a specialized apparatus which provides variable resistance so that no matter how much effort is exerted, the movement is conducted at a constant speed.

 equipment required: Isokinetic testing equipment (e.g. Biodex, Cybex)